Joomla gallery extension by joomlashine.com

 After passing the baby bar, Ehline enrolled at the University of West Los Angeles, where he is a fourth-year student.

-He credits his success to Los Angeles County Deputy District Attorney Paul Pfau, who runs a program called Cal Bar Tutorial Review.
+He credits his success to retired Los Angeles County Deputy District Attorney Paul Pfau, who runs a program called Cal Bar Tutorial Review.

 Pfau was like a Marine Corps drill sergeant, who would call him day and night to make sure he was studying, Ehline said.